Where is the pancreas and

 To date, thirteen cases of pancreatic endometriosis have been published.
 The first case was presented in 1984.
-(1) The limited number of publications suggest endometriosis of the pancreas has scant probability of occurrence among female-gendered persons.
-However, the ability for it to occur necessitates the disease be recognized and considered when appropriate for a female-gendered person with acute pancreatitis or recurrent pain in similar distribution.
+(1) The limited number of publications suggest endometriosis of the pancreas has scant probability of occurrence among persons assigned female sex at birth (afab).
+However, the ability for it to occur necessitates the disease be recognized and considered when appropriate among persons (afab) with acute pancreatitis or recurrent pain in similar distribution.

-Active pancreatic endometriosis has been reported in women between 21 and 68 years of age.
-These included both menstruators and women post menopause, with and without a history of endometriosis.
-(1-10) In a single case, repetitive, cyclical symptoms were associated with her menses (catamenial).
+Active pancreatic endometriosis has been reported in persons( afab) between 21 and 68 years of age.
+These included menstruators and post menopause persons (afab), with and without a history of endometriosis.
+(1-10) In a single case, repetitive, cyclical symptoms was associated with menses (catamenial).
 (5) Others reported symptoms concurrent with acute pancreatitis or in the months following.
 (1,2,7,8).
 A few cases denied an episode of acute pancreatitis but reported low level of recurring symptoms over the previous year.
 (3,5,6)